archesproject/arches-dev-training/slides/07-module-4.md

 });
 ```

-Arches handles this for you.
-You simply have to write the files and place where
-Arches can find them.

-So, where should you place them?
+Where should you place your component files?

 ---